Battle of Dungan's Hill: Background

-The battle
+Battle

 From a Parliamentarian point of view, victory in this battle was presented to them by the incompetence of the Irish commander.
 Preston was a veteran of the Thirty Years' War, where he had been a commander of the Spanish garrison at Leuven, but had no experience of open warfare or handling cavalry.
 Jones, by contrast, had been a cavalry officer in the English Civil War.
 As a result, Preston tried to move his cavalry along a narrow covered lane (site of the present-day main road), where they were trapped and subjected to enemy fire without being able to respond.
 Even worse, Preston had placed a large number of his troops in wheat fields over seven feet tall.
 As a result, these troops were unable to see the Parliamentarians until it was too late.
 With the Confederate army spread out and in confusion, Jones' troops fell in amongst them causing the demoralised Irish cavalry to flee the field, leaving the remainder of Preston’s infantry unsupported.

 The Confederate army’s infantry were primarily equipped with pikes and heavy muskets and trained to stand in tercios in the Spanish manner.
 This meant they were difficult to break, but also highly immobile, without cavalry to cover their cumbersome formation when it moved.
 What was worse, Preston had positioned them in a large walled field, so that when their cavalry had run away, the Parliamentarians could surround and trap them.
 Some of the Irish infantry, Scottish Highlanders ("redshanks") brought to Ireland by Alasdair MacColla, managed to charge and break through Jones’ men and escape into a nearby bog, where the English cavalry could not follow.
 Preston and about 2,000-3,000 of his regular infantry managed to follow the Highlanders to safety, but the remainder were trapped.